Chef couple fulfil their dream as they leave Florence to set up Italian restaurant in Aberdeen - Evening Express

 Lina Ionascu, a 34-year-old pastry chef, and her boyfriend, Christian Romolini, a 43-year-old chef, left Florence to bring their Italian cookery talents to Aberdeen.

-The couple opened Da Vinci restaurant in Alford Place this month after hours of tireless work to remodel the space.
+The couple opened Da Vinci restaurant in Alford Place, the site of former The Courtyard and Cue BBQ restaurants, this month after hours of tireless work to remodel the space.

 Lina and Christian first visited the city in 2014 after taking a tour of Scotland’s biggest cities.